crickets-and-comb/stormwater_monitoring_datasheet_extraction/README.md

 TODO: Create GitHub issues from all to-dos, and tag the to-dos to those tickets.
 Add policy to CONTRIBUTING doc that no TODOs may be merged to main without being tagged to an open issue.
 Make a ticket to build a workflow that checks for that condition on PR.

+TODO: Build tests.
+Much/most/all of this code is untested, sometimes not even by quick tests in the terminal as writing, so it essentially functions as runnable pseudocode in places and should be put under test coverage.

 # Stormwater Monitoring datasheet extraction tool

 This package extracts stormwater monitoring field observations from datasheet PDFs.
 See the docs: https://crickets-and-comb.github.io/stormwater_monitoring_datasheet_extraction/.